 Main

 Atrial fibrillation (AF), the most common sustained cardiac arrhythmia, presents a formidable medical challenge with substantial complications and an increased risk of mortality 1-3.
-The pathophysiology of AF is complex and progressive 4, influenced by mechanisms altering the electrical and structural properties of the atrial myocardium 5, 6.
-Aging as well as common conditions such as hypertension, diabetes mellitus, obesity, and obstructive sleep apnea converge together and increase the "AF substrate" i.e. the tissue susceptibility to recurrence and persistence of the arrhythmia 7, 8.
-Despite ongoing research, a comprehensive understanding of the mechanisms involved in AF substrate formation under various clinical settings remains elusive.
-Reliable biological models are crucial for a better understanding of underlying mechanisms and effective testing of new therapeutic strategies 9, 10.
-Although novel in vitro atrial models are evolving 11, 12, many challenges including proper differentiation, multi cellularity and realistic electrical and mechanical function still exist, leaving the need for animal models irreplaceable.
+The pathophysiology of AF is complex and progressive 4, influenced by mechanisms that alter the electrical and structural properties of the atrial myocardium 5, 6.
+Aging, along with common conditions such as hypertension, diabetes mellitus, obesity, and obstructive sleep apnea, converge and increase the “AF substrate”, i.e., the tissue susceptible to the recurrence and persistence of arrhythmia 7, 8.
+Despite ongoing research, a comprehensive understanding of the mechanisms involved in AF substrate formation in various clinical conditions remains elusive.
+Reliable biological models are crucial for a better understanding of the underlying mechanisms and for the effective testing of new therapeutic strategies 9, 10.
+Although novel in vitro atrial models are evolving 11, 12, many challenges remain, including accurate differentiation, multi cellularity, and realistic electrical and mechanical functions.
+Therefore, animal models remain indispensable.

-Historically, AF research almost exclusively relied on large animals.
-However, recent years have witnessed a rapid increase in the use of rodents for AF research, largely due to the remarkable ability to increase the AF substrate of these small mammals using clinically relevant insults (e.g. 13-18).
-Nonetheless, technical challenges associated with the small and delicate atrial anatomy limit most electrophysiological (EP) studies and AF induction protocols to either ex vivo preparations or to invasive insertion of atrial pacing electrode under deep anesthesia 19, 20.
-Two of the most used anesthetics in rodent AF studies are isoflurane (ISO) and pentobarbital (PEN) (e.g. 21-24).
-While these agents enable the experimental procedures, they can alter the hemodynamic and cardiac EP parameters 19, 25-27.
-Thus, it is also likely that they can markedly modulate the arrhythmogenic substrate of the atrial tissue.
-However, the limited ability to compare the atrial EP and arrhythmogenic substrate of anesthetized rodents to that in the unanesthetized state (UAS), prevented direct evaluation of this issue up to now.
-In addition, there may be important sex-dependent variations in the effects of anesthetic agents on the cardiac EP of rodents 28-30.
-However, the sex-related effects of anesthetics on the supraventricular EP and AF inducibility of rodents are not defined to the best of our knowledge.
-Importantly, in humans, males have a 1.5–2 times higher risk of developing atrial fibrillation (AF) for reasons that are not yet understood 31.
+Historically, AF research relied almost exclusively on large animals.
+However, recent years have witnessed a rapid increase in the use of rodents for AF research, largely due to the remarkable ability to increase the AF substrate in these small mammals using clinically relevant insults 13-18.
+Nonetheless, technical challenges associated with the small and delicate atrial anatomy limit most electrophysiological studies and AF induction protocols to either ex vivo preparations or the invasive insertion of atrial-pacing electrodes under deep anesthesia 19, 20.
+Two of the most widely used anesthetics in rodent AF studies are isoflurane (ISO) and pentobarbital (PEN) (e.g., 21-24).
+While these agents enable experimental procedures to be performed, they can alter hemodynamic and cardiac electrophysiology parameters 19, 25-27.
+Thus, it is also likely that they can markedly modulate the arrhythmogenic substrate of atrial tissue.
+However, the limited ability to compare the atrial electrophysiology and arrhythmogenic substrate of anesthetized rodents with these parameters in rodents in the unanesthetized state (UAS) has, to date, prevented direct evaluation of this issue.
+In addition, there may be important sex-dependent variations in the effects of anesthetic agents on the cardiac electrophysiology of rodents 28-30.
+However, to the best of our knowledge, any sex-related effects of anesthetics on supraventricular electrophysiology and AF inducibility in rodents have yet to be defined.
+Importantly, in humans, men are up to two times more likely than women to develop AF, for reasons that are not yet understood 31.
 Recent in vivo data indicate that male mice exhibit increased AF substrate relative to females, which may be regulated by the presence of androgens 31.
-However, the situation in rats is not clear in this regard and the effects of anesthetics on the sex-dependent differences are unknown.
+However, the situation in rats is not clear in this regard, while the effects of anesthetics on sex-dependent differences are also unknown.